 - d.
 [115, 0, -80]kN - e. [-115, 0, -80]kN - f.
-[0, 115, -80]kN - c.
-The test described in (b) with a load equivalent to 60kN laterally, 70kN longitudinally in a forward direction and 105kN vertically downwards. - The methodology for the calculations shall be authenticated by comparing data from the physical test (b). - d.
-A load of 140kN vertically downwards, applied to the centre of the top of the structure through a rigid flat pad which is 200mm in diameter and perpendicular to the loading axis. - g.
+[0, 115, -80]kN - g.
 A load of 50kN applied normal to the surface through a 10mm diameter pad, anywhere on the external surface of the structure above Z=935. - 13.3.2 The secondary roll structure attachments must be subjected to the following two static tests.
 For each test: - a.
 Rubber 3mm thick may be used between the load pads and the roll structure. - b.
 A secondary roll structure as prescribed by 12.4.2 must be fitted. - c.
 The loads shall be applied using a 150mm diameter flat, rigid pad whose centre lies in the specified loading position.
 The pad shall have only one translational degree of freedom, this being along the axis of load application. - d.
 For each test, peak loads must be applied in less than three minutes and be maintained for five seconds. - e.
 After five seconds of application, there must be no failure of any part of the survival cell or of any attachment between the structure and the survival cell.